 Exchange or Study Abroad students are not eligible for Academy bursary or scholarship support.

-Entrance scholarships (for degree and diploma students) are awarded on the basis of merit following your audition assessment (either by live audition or by video recording) during our advertised audition sessions.
+Entrance scholarships (for degree and diploma students) are awarded on the basis of merit following your audition assessment (either by live audition or by video recording).
 Composers are assessed for scholarships on the basis of their second-round interview.
 There is no separate application process for scholarships.